SchildCode/NSPEK-3031_TilleggK/README.md

   2. Domestic hot water production only
   3. Simultaneous production of space heating and domestic hot water from the same primary circuit
   4. Heat pump with shunt-valve to switch between producing high-temperature heat to domestic hot water, and low-temperature heat to space heating
-- The worksheet does not calculate pump energy.
-You can easily modify the spreadsheet to estimate hourly total pump energy.
+- The worksheet does not calculate energy for circulation pumps.
+However, it is easy modify the spreadsheet to summate hourly energy for the circulation pumps using pump laws, similar to that used by e.g. https://product-selection.grundfos.com/.
 - In addition, the workbook has four precalculation sheets (green-coloured tabs) that may be used to generate input data for pasting into the (red) heat pump calclation sheets:
   1. Visualization of part load profiles (PLR vs PLF), basically in complaince with EN 13612-2 and EN 14825.
   2. Generating one year of hourly loads (space+ventilation heating, and domestic hot water), and separate generation of hourly setpoint temperature for the supply to the hydronic heating system based on an outdoor-temperature compensation curve.